SzymonPawlus/jetbrains-internship-jb-lldb/README.md

 make
 ```

-After build solution is under path `build/gwatch`
+After build solution is under path `build/gwatch`.
 For basic running you can use fild `build/gwatch_test` that is fibbonaci program

 ## Running tests
 Tests are build alongside the program so the only thing you need to do is run
 `ctest` in build folder or go to `build/tests/tests`
-It is important to remember than when you run tests manually you need to watch for working directory
+It is important to remember than when you run tests manually you need to watch for working directory.

 ## Possibilities
 - Tracking integer variable of size 1, 2, 4 or 8 bytes.